HOW TO STICK WITH YOUR NEW YEAR’S RESOLUTION

 Make it a habit to ask yourself 2 questions each morning

 - Was I strong enough to stick with my resolution?
 If the answer to the first question was “No,” then ask yourself:

 - “Why did I fail?
 What (or who) was the trigger that made me fail?”

 The more you focus on your resolution, the better chance you’ve got of doing the right thing when you’re faced with temptation.
 The easiest way to keep your resolution a priority is to make it a daily habit to remind yourself to stick with your commitment.

 Make it a habit to remind yourself that you’re strong enough to stick with your resolution.
 Pump yourself up.

 Carry a card in your pocket or wallet that says:

-Millions have done this before me, SO CAN I!
+Millions of others have done this, SO CAN I!

 Every time you think of giving up on your resolution, remind yourself of the millions who were strong enough to succeed.
 I mentioned this in my last blog post, but I’m going to mention it again because it’s something that has helped me overcome many challenges in life.
 When I was about to ship off to boot camp, my recruiter told me,